Ostorlab/KEV/README.md

 ostorlab scan run --install -g agent_group.yaml domain-name example.com
 ```

+> [!TIP]
+> The default settings use public DNS servers which can affect enumeration results for very large domains due to rate limiting or caching.
+> Consider using a custom list of DNS resolvers.
+> To do so, set resolvers arguments in the `Amass` and `Subfinder` agents.

 ### Scan Progress

 To see the scan progress, use the scan list command: